 McIlroy will then take off until The Players.
 He'll, of course, compete in the other three majors and World Golf Championships, and he'll play in his Irish Open, the BMW PGA Championship and in Dubai to end the year.
-However, we also know McIlroy will have to add a new PGA Tour event to his schedule, one he hasn't played in the last four years.
-He told Golfweek he's narrowed those choice down to the AT&T Byron Nelson, the Dean & Deluca Invitational at Colonial or the Travelers Championship.
+However, we also know McIlroy will have to add a new PGA Tour event to his schedule, one he hasn't played in the last four years, choosing the Travelers Championship in June.

 SUPPORT GNN IN OUR MISSION TO CHANGE GOLF MEDIA